Before We Got Married

 Brandon and I will soon be coming up on 9 years of marriage.
 In some ways feels like we just got married 2 years ago and in others it feels like we have been married a lifetime already.
 It is so crazy how time can seem to fly by and crawl simultaneously.
 Many nights before bed we chat about growing old together and how excited we are to still be holding hands at 92 years old, God Willing!
 We pray that we both get to see that day and never take any moment of it for granted.

 Each morning we take time to be thankful for our marriage and each other.
-And some mornings we get a good laugh thinking about the Engaged Encounter Retreat we attended before we exchanged our vows, it truly and deeply prepared our minds, bodies and souls for married life.
-But we laugh because the retreat was both incredibly amazing and yet at the same time very challenging.
+And some mornings we get a good laugh thinking about the Engaged Encounter Retreat we attended before we exchanged our vows.
+It truly and deeply prepared our minds, bodies and souls for married life.
+But we laugh because the retreat was both incredibly amazing while at the same time very challenging.
 We found ourselves laughing + crying together during the three day encounter.
-We walked away knowing each others truest self, we bared our souls, opened our minds, got our expectations in check and above all fell even more in love.
+We walked away knowing each other’s truest self.
+We bared our souls, opened our minds, got our expectations in check and above all fell even more in love.

-Today we wanted to share 10 of the hardest questions we had to face on the Engaged Encounter Retreat, because these questions made our bond stronger, deeper and truer.
+Today we wanted to share 10 of the hardest marriage questions we had to face on the Engaged Encounter Retreat.
+These marriage questions made our bond stronger, deeper and Truer.

 To answer these questions we had to split up and answer them individually first.
 Then we came back together to share our answers with each other.
-However, while one of us shared our answer to a questions the other could not interrupt or try to counter the others response.
-We had to except the way the other felt.
-Then after we both shared all of our answers we went back and celebrated all the answers which were on the same wave length.
+However, while one of us shared our answer to a question, the other could not interrupt or try to counter the other.
+We had to accept the way the other felt.
+Then after we both shared all of our answers, we went back and celebrated all the answers which were on the same wave length.
 We were blessed to agree on several.
 Lastly we talked about the questions we had different answers for with the goal of working together to have a plan of action when it came to those issues.

-It is this positive attitude we carry with us and even at times have to remind our self of at times.
+It is this positive attitude we carry with us.
+We even have to remind ourselves of these marriage questions at times.